 Workers should ask clients to point to specific moles or prominent lesions, so that appropriate care can be taken to avoid cutting the client.

-If hairdressing premises perform other personal care and body art procedures, including those involving skin penetration, then the operators should follow the relevant sections in the appropriate industry-specific guidelines.
+If hairdressing premises perform other beauty, tattooing or skin penetration procedures, then the operators should follow the relevant sections in the appropriate industry-specific guidelines.